Two Israeli military reserves killed by Hezbollah missile attack in Nahariya - Shafaq News

 Shafaq News/ On Tuesday, two Israeli military reserve soldiers were killed and others were injured in a Hezbollah shelling targeting the city of Nahariya.

-A massive barrage of at least 10 mid-range Fadi rockets was fired at northwestern Israel, including Nahariya, Akko, Haifa, and surrounds, Ynet News said.
+A massive barrage of at least 10 mid-range Fadi rockets was fired at northwestern Israel, including Nahariya, Acre (Akka), Haifa, and surrounds, Ynet News said.

 “Some 13 rockets and missiles were fired simultaneously toward the center and north of the country.
 Some 10 missiles were detected crossing from Lebanon in the barrage to the north, which was fired at the same time as a rocket barrage to Tel Aviv and other central Israel cities,” Ynet quoted the Israeli Army.